 - i.
 Temporary buildings.
 Temporary buildings and structures for uses incidental to construction work shall be permitted provided such buildings are removed upon completion or abandonment of the construction work. - j.
 Prohibited uses.
-Any use not specifically permitted in a zone established by this ordinance is hereby specifically prohibited from that zone and the following uses and activities are specifically prohibited in any zone in the township; - 1.
+Any use not specifically permitted in a zone established by this ordinance is hereby specifically prohibited from that zone and the following uses and activities are specifically prohibited in any zone in the township: - 1.
 All billboards, signboards, advertising signs or devices not expressly related to the activity being conducted on the premises on which such sign or signs are located or otherwise specifically permitted by this chapter. - 2.
 Residential structures without permanent foundations or without permanent connection to utilities. - 3.
 Trailer coaches or mobile homes other than those permitted within approved trailer parks. - 4.
 The use of any building or premises in such a manner that the health, morals, safety or welfare of the community may be endangered. - 5.
-Any trade or industry shall be controlled by the standards of the Air Pollution Control Commission of New Jersey. - SPECIAL REGULATIONS.
-13-7 a.
-No fence, wall, fence-like or wall-like structure 13-7.1 except for agricultural use shall be erected without first obtaining a permit from the zoning officer.
+Any trade or industry shall be controlled by the standards of the Air Pollution Control Commission of New Jersey.

+13-7 SPECIAL REGULATIONS.

-Fences and Walls.
+13-7.1 Fences and Walls.